willdurand/willdurand.github.io/_posts/2012-11-06-testing-capistrano-recipes-for-dummies.md

 task :default => :spec
 ```

-Now, you probably want to write your first test, and you are right!
+Now you probably want to write your first test file, and you are right!
+Let's
+do it!

 ## Writing your first test